NHS-Biotin in ELISA Kit: How It Amplifies Your Signal and How to Use It Correctly

 6. Add TMB substrate, stop, and read.

 If you’d rather not spend time optimizing conjugation conditions, choose a ready-to-use ELISA test kit from a supplier that has already done the heavy lifting.
 For labs needing high throughput and batch-to-batch consistency, sourcing from a reliable elisa diagnostic kit supplier in China that specializes in biotin-streptavidin format kits can dramatically streamline your workflow.
-Yanda Bio’s immunoglobulin ELISA kits — including our [IgG ELISA kit][IgA ELISA kit], and [IgM ELISA kit] — all use optimized biotin-streptavidin chemistry, delivering high sensitivity without the conjugation headaches.
+Yanda Bio’s immunoglobulin ELISA kits — including our [IgG ELISA kit], and [Human Estradiol (E2) ELISA Kit] — all use optimized biotin-streptavidin chemistry, delivering high sensitivity without the conjugation headaches.

 Why Partner with Yanda Bio for Your ELISA Reagents